When preparing your manuscript, please adhere to the following guidelines to ensure that your submission is processed on time.

 Figures & Tables

-Figures Figures, including graphs and diagrams, must be professionally and clearly presented.
+Figures, including graphs and diagrams, must be professionally presented.
 If a figure is not easy to understand or does not appear to be of a suitable quality, the editor may ask to re-render or omit it.

 Replace the entirety of this text with the main body of your chapter.
-The body is where the author explains experiments, presents and interprets data of one’s research.
+The body is where the author explains experiments and presents and interprets data from one’s research.
 Authors are free to decide how the main body will be structured.
 However, you are required to have at least one heading.
-Please ensure that either British or American English is used consistently in your chapter.
+Please ensure that your chapter uses British or American English consistently.

 Citing Sources

 When you are citing sources, the citations should be set in numbered format.
-All the references given in the list of references should be cited in the body of the text.
-Please set citations in square brackets keeping the below points in mind:
+All the references given in the list should be cited in the body of the text.
+Please set citations in square brackets, keeping the following points in mind:

 Figures and Tables

 Insert the table caption beneath the table.
-If not part of the table, the table legend is to be placed beneath the table caption.
+The table legend is to be placed beneath the table caption if not part of the table..

-You may submit supplemental video material for your chapter, and it will be featured as a link inside the text.
+You may submit supplemental video material for your chapter, which will be featured as a link inside the text.

-Always put a placeholder text in the body of your manuscript, in the place where you would like to have the video link placed.
-Video links can also be placed in a unnumbered section titled “Video materials” at the end of the chapter.
+Always put a placeholder text in the body of your manuscript, where you would like to have the video link placed.
+Video links can also be placed in an unnumbered section titled “Video materials” at the end of the chapter.

 Please note that the video and audio cannot be embedded, even in the online version of the chapter.
-Video must be uploaded as a separate file in a zipped archive.
+The video must be uploaded as a separate file in a zipped archive.

 Example: Video 1 available from (can be viewed at) http://bit.ly/29nKuLh